Posted on

 Keeping cool under pressure – SylWrap passes testing for repair of chilled water system ABS pipe joints

-Superfast Aqua PW Epoxy Putty and SylWrap HD Pipe Repair Bandage undergo vigorous pressure testing by an engineering company to receive approval for use sealing ABS pipe joints in a chilled water cooling system at a luxury complex in the UAE.
+Superfast Aqua PW Epoxy Putty and SylWrap HD Pipe Repair Bandage undergo rigorous pressure testing by an engineering company to receive approval for use sealing ABS pipe joints in a chilled water cooling system at a luxury complex in the UAE.

 Case Study Data